 USA Double Reed Day

-At each year's Double Reed Day, our featured guest artists lead master classes, reed making workshops, and gave a guest artist recital.
+Our featured guest artists will lead master classes, reed making workshops, and gave a shared guest artist recital.
 All participants make reeds, play double reed chamber music together, and get the opportunity to meet and work with other double reed players throughout the Gulf Coast region.
 This event is a great chance to get to spend time with other oboists and bassoonists (since we are so often few and far between), to learn from each other, commiserate about our reeds, and to further enrich and strengthen our skills and our musicianship.
 All ages and ability levels are welcome to attend!

 If you have any questions, please contact the event host, Dr. Mindock!